Higher education in Iran: Academic system of Iranian universities

 In 2008, Iran had over 3.5 million students enrolled in universities.
 Some 1.7 million in various programs in Islamic Azad university and the remainder in State universities.
 In addition the new enrollment numbers for the academic year 2004 were 290 thousand in Azad universities, and 250 thousand in state universities.
 Iran has 54 state operated universities, and 42 state medical schools.
-These are primarily the top choice for students in national entrance exams, and have the largest and most prestigious programs.
+These are primarily the top choice for students in national entrance exams.
 There are 289 major private universities operating as well.
 In all these schools, except for private universities such as the Islamic Azad University system, tuition and room and board is mostly paid for by the government.
 The universities themselves largely operate on state budgets.
-There are also institutes like Payame Noor University that offer degrees remotely or online.

 Some schools offer degrees in conjunction with European universities.
-The International University of Chabahar for example offers programs under the guidance of London School of Economics and Political Science Goldsmiths University of London, and Royal Holloway.
+The International University of Chabahar for example in 2007 offered programs under the guidance of London School of Economics and Political Science Goldsmiths University of London, and Royal Holloway.
 Other schools such as the Institute for Advanced Studies in Basic Sciences in Zanjan, have close collaboration with The International Centre for Theoretical Physics in Trieste, Italy for workshops, seminars, and summer schools.
-The Iranian government also offers intensely competitive but fully paid scholarships for successful applicants to pursue PhD-level studies in several foreign countries, mostly Great Britain.
+The Iranian government also in 2017 offered scholarships for successful applicants to pursue PhD-level studies in foreign countries, mostly Great Britain.

 By early 2000, Iran allocated around 0.4% of its GDP to R&D, which ranks it "far behind industrialized societies" and the world average of 1.4%.
-By 2009 this ratio of research to GDP reached 0.87% and the set target is 2.5%.
+By 2009 this ratio of research to GDP reached 0.87% and the set target was 2.5%.

 Rankings

-Five Iranian universities have been placed among the world’s top 1,000 universities announced by the Quacquarelli Symonds (QS) World University Rankings 2021.
-U.S. News & World Report published a global ranking for universities and institutes of higher education in 2018.
+Six Iranian universities have been placed among the world’s top 1,000 universities announced by the Quacquarelli Symonds (QS) World University Rankings 2024.
+Times Higher Education World University Rankings published a global ranking for universities and institutes of higher education in 2024.
 The best global universities in Iran were ranked as follows:

 Ranking by number of publications (ISI)

-As per the data published on QS World University Rankings official website, Sharif University of Technology, ranked 432, Amirkabir University of Technology, ranked 498, Iran University of Science and Technology, ranked between 601 and 651, University of Tehran, ranked between 701 and 750, Shahid Beheshti University, ranked between 800 and 1000, and Shiraz University, ranked between 800 and 1000, are the top 6 Iranian universities among world-class universities.
+As per the data published on QS World University Rankings official website 2024, Sharif University of Technology, ranked 334, University of Tehran, ranked 360, Amirkabir University of Technology, ranked 375, Iran University of Science and Technology, ranked 451, Shiraz University, ranked between 681 and 690, Shahid Beheshti University, ranked between 951 and 1000, and Ferdowsi University of Mashhad, ranked between 1001 and 1200, are the top 7 Iranian universities among world-class universities.

-The Times Higher Education Young University Rankings website has listed the world's best universities that are aged 50 years or under in 2018.
-Three Iranian universities are included in the recent Times Higher Education Young University Rankings.

-Babol Noshirvani University of Technology, ranked 55, Isfahan University of Technology, ranked between 101 and 150, and University of Gilan ranked between 201 and 250, are among the young top universities worldwide.